 Finally, we reach Bogazici village center.
 There is a nice size statue of Ataturk, the founder of the Republic of Turkey, with its back to the Tuzla Lake.
 There are village teenagers playing soccer in front of the statue.
 The weather is sunny and warmer today after ten very cold and rainy days.

 We watch the fishing boats lined up along the entire length of the village shoreline.
 We watch the fishermen mending their nets.
-A small boat with a motor is pulling a smaller boat with no motor.
+A small boat with a motor is pulling a smaller boat with no motor, looking like something resembling a coleman crawdad.
 There is a fisherwoman on the boat with no motor.
 She looks quite confident that she will have a good catch today.
 Like in any fishing village, the fishermen have a coop.

 We take tiny steps to take the town in.
 We look at every corner, at their small market, at the roosters and chickens leisurely feeding themselves.
 We look at the pots filled with geraniums.
 We look at the stone houses.
 We look at the small restaurants right on the lake.
 We are facing the hardest decision of the day.
 Which restaurant should we choose for lunch?